maxcloutier13/bitburner-vscode/README.md

 ## How to use this
 - Forget about the *.script... and even about the *.js javascripts.
 With this you need to work with Typescript files.
 - Your *.ts scripts go in the src/ folder.
 This is where you code.
 These files get auto-transpiled (converted) into javascript when you save.
 This creates a *.js version in the dist/ folder that then gets sent to the game automatically.
-- In the game watcher.js should catch the change and notify you in the game terminal.
+- In the game, "watcher.js" should catch the change and notify you in the game terminal.
 It should also kill/update/restart the script.
 - You should find my super basic mk1 scripts in-game.
 Run "mk1_start_script" to get everything going.
 Scripts are in mk1/ .
 Very crude but workable for early-mid game.
 Super unefficient, but it will brute force it's way and make some money.
 - mk2 scripts coming soon

+## What to do next time you want to play
+All the settings should stay so:
+- Start the game.
+Make sure "watcher.js" is running.
+- Start vsCode.
+Press F5 to start the compiling/debugging
+- Create/edit some scripts in /src and it should all still work

 ## Notes
 Well that's it.
 Look at my *.ts files for inspiration on how to make yours.
 Only got "Z_test.ts" for now but I'll be building my mid-game routine with this real soon).